LLNL/magpie/doc/README.zookeeper.md

 0) If necessary, download your favorite version of Zookeeper off of Apache and install it into a location where it's accessible on all cluster nodes.
-Usually this is on a NFS home directory.
+Usually, this is on an NFS home directory.

-   See 'Convenience Scripts' in README about misc/magpie-apache-download-and-setup.sh, which may make the downloading and patching easier.
+   See 'Convenience Scripts' in README.md about `misc/magpie-apache-download-and-setup.sh`, which may make the downloading and patching easier.

 1) Select an appropriate submission script for running your job.
-You can find them in the directory submission-scripts/, with Slurm Sbatch scripts using srun in script-sbatch-srun, Moab Msub+Slurm scripts using srun in script-msub-slurm-srun, Moab Msub+Torque scripts using pdsh in script-msub-torque-pdsh, and LSF scripts using mpirun in script-lsf-mpirun.
+You can find them in the directory `submission-scripts/`, with Slurm Sbatch scripts using srun in `script-sbatch-srun`, Moab Msub+Slurm scripts using srun in `script-msub-slurm-srun`, Moab Msub+Torque scripts using pdsh in `script-msub-torque-pdsh`, and LSF scripts using mpirun in `script-lsf-mpirun`.

-   As Zookeeper is predominantly a node coordination service used by other services (e.g. Hbase, Storm), it's likely in the main submission scripts for those big data projects.
-If the Zookeeper section isn't in it, just copy the Zookeeper section from base script (e.g. magpie.sbatch-srun) into it.
+   As Zookeeper is predominantly a node coordination service used by other services (e.g. HBase, Storm), it's likely in the main submission scripts for those big data projects.
+If the Zookeeper section isn't in it, just copy the Zookeeper section from base script (e.g. `magpie.sbatch-srun`) into it.

 2) Setup your job essentials at the top of the submission script.
-See other projects (e.g. Hbase in README.hbase, Storm in README.storm) for details on this setup.
+See other projects (e.g. HBase in README.hbase.md, Storm in README.storm.md) for details on this setup.

    Be aware of how you many nodes you allocate for your job when running Zookeeper.
-Zookeeper normally runs on cluster nodes separate from the rest (e.g. separate from nodes running HDFS or Hbase Regionservers).
+Zookeeper normally runs on cluster nodes separate from the rest (e.g. separate from nodes running HDFS or HBase Regionservers).
 So you may need to increase your node count.

    For example, if you desire 3 Zookeeper servers and 8 compute nodes, your total node count should be 12 (1 master, 8 compute, 3